ltonetwork/http-message-signatures/docs/api-reference.md

 `RequestLike` is an interface with the following properties:

-- `method`: string - The HTTP method of the request.
+- `method: string` - The HTTP method of the request.
-- `url`: string - The URL of the request.
+- `url: string` - The URL of the request.
-- `headers`: Headers - The request headers.
+- `headers: Headers` - The request headers.

 Express request objects and the Request class of the Fetch API are examples of objects that implement the `RequestLike` interface.